dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 More specifically,
 in a sequential execution, a read by TXk from a particular memory location obtains the value writted by the highest TXj, where j < k, to the location, if exists; or the initial value at that memory location when the block execution started, if none.

-An example serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10, each TXj doing `{ M[j mod 4] := M[j mod 4] + 1 }`.
-If TXk reads in a sequential execution a value written by TXj we denote this as a read/write dependency TXj &rarr; TXk.
+A scenario serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10, each TXj doing `{ M[j mod 4] := M[j mod 4] + 1 }`.
+If in a sequential execution, TXk reads a value written by TXj, we denote this as a read/write dependency TXj &rarr; TXk.
 B has the following read/write dependencies: